robsonperassoli/wallet/README.md

 wallet
 ======

-Wallet is a proof of concept application using AngularJS + REST
+Wallet is a proof of concept application using AngularJS + REST + Spring data MongoDB